flarelink/Background_Face_Privacy/README.md

 Requirements:
 --------------

-- Python 3.X
-- OpenCV
-- NumPY

-I'm using the following:
-- Python 3.7.1
-- OpenCV 3.4.5
-- NumPY  1.15.4
-- Ubuntu 18.04LTS (I have not tested this program on Windows or Mac)

 Requires a config file and weights file that were trained on a face dataset.

 These can be downloaded from: